-Typically, the life of a rubber plant is around 25 years, after which it must be cut, and a new plant must be grown.
+Typically, the life of a rubber plant is ~25 years, after which it must be cut, and a new plant must be grown.
 The Government of Kerala had banned tree-felling, which had impacted rubber yield.
 HML had taken the matter to the Supreme Court and received a favourable order to commence tree-felling.
-In FY24, company generated ₹14 crore from tree felling income.
-The company is expected to generate tree felling and cross cultivation income of around ₹20 - 25 crore in FY25, which is anticipated to provide liquidity cushion to the company.
+In FY24, the company generated \$14 crore from tree felling income.
+The company is expected to generate tree felling of $\sim \$14$ crore and cross cultivation, tourism income, among others of $\sim \$26-27$ crore in FY25, which is anticipated to provide liquidity cushion to the company.